You are here

 NETSPRING was created in 2012 in Hong-Kong upon the following findings:

-• Computers and other electronic equipment become obsolete more and more quickly, as market trends are endlessly changing.
-In China, at least 5 million computers are discarded and turned into e-waste every year.
+- Computers and other electronic equipment become obsolete more and more quickly, as market trends are endlessly changing.
+For example in China, at least 5 million computers are discarded and turned into e-waste every year.
 Over 70% of them are collected by illegal recycling vendors, dismantled and even burned in a very rough way.
 Such practice causes massive toxic chemical release, heavily polluting the air, the water and the soil, and is harmful to human health.
 However, parts of such obsolete computers are still in good working conditions and could be reused after appropriate repair.

-• At the same time, more than 50 million Chinese students in under-developed rural area have no access to computers and the internet, preventing their chances to acquire digital literacy and to study in the future.
+- At the same time, for example millions Chinese students in under-developed rural area have no or limited access to computers and the internet, preventing their chances to acquire digital literacy and to study in the future.
 They are striving to learn more and widen their horizon.

 The Green IT Classroom program